 Through Trump, American Evangelicals are falling into Putin’s trap as well, supporting Putin’s own tool to bring down our democracy.

-As an amillennialist, I believe that the events commonly attributed by dispensationalists to the End Times refer to events that have already happened in history, either before or after the apocalyptic books (Daniel, Revelations) were written.
+As an amillennialist and preterist, I believe that the events commonly attributed by dispensationalists to the End Times refer to events that have already happened in history, either before or after the apocalyptic books (Daniel, Revelations) were written.
 Also, that several events referred to by Jesus happened in AD 70, when Jerusalem was besieged with devastating results.
 (Josephus describes the horrific events, complete with cannibalism.)

 But the Bible also refers to antichrists not as a one-time event, but as a spirit that continually emerges.
 A good run-down of the various interpretations is here.
 My studies, including of Orthodox interpretation, have led me to believe that the prophecies refer to things that have happened, and things that will continue to happen.
 I thought we didn’t hold to any part of premillennial dispensationalism, but some Orthodox sources say the prophecies refer to the End Times as well.